FIXTradingCommunity/fix-simple-binary-encoding/v1-0-STANDARD/doc/04MessageSchema.md

 **Reference to a composite type**

 In this example, a nested composite is formed by using a reference to another composite type.
-It supports the expresson of a monetary amount with its currency, such as USD150.45.
+It supports the expression of a monetary amount with its currency, such as USD 150.45.
 Note that a reference may carry an offset within the composite encoding that contains it.

 ```xml
 <composite name="price">